 Finally, the evaluation team identified existing, publicly available reports and analyses from OneCare that describe their financial performance (i.e., shared savings) by year and for each payer (Table 4).
 Similar to the evaluations catalogued above, these analyses reflect components of what might be included in an overall ROI analysis.
-The Medicare ACO has achieved shared savings every year in the program, while performance in the commercial contracts has been variable.
-The Medicaid ACO achieved shared savings 3 out of 4 years.
+The Medicare and Medicaid ACOs have achieved shared savings every year in the program, while performance in the commercial contracts has been variable.